TIBCOSoftware/dovetail-contrib/README.md

 ## Installation

-For step by step instructions on how to install a new activity and trigger please go to the [documentation page](https://tibcosoftware.github.io/dovetail/)
+For step by step instructions on how to install a new activity and trigger please go to the installation section on the [documentation page](https://tibcosoftware.github.io/dovetail/getting-started/getting-started-webui/)

 ### Contributing

 New activites, triggers and models are welcome.
-If you would like to submit one, contact us via email at tibcolabs@tibco.com .
-Contributions should follow these guidelines:
+If you would like to submit one, follow the instructions in the contributions section on the [documentation page](https://tibcosoftware.github.io/dovetail/contributing/contributing/)

-* Code must be [gofmt](https://golang.org/cmd/gofmt/) compliant.
-* Execute [golint](https://github.com/golang/lint) on your code.
-* Document all funcs, structs and types.
-* Ensure that 'go test' succeeds.

 ## License
 dovetail-contrib is licensed under a BSD-type license.
 See [LICENSE](https://github.com/TIBCOSoftware/dovetail-contrib/blob/master/LICENSE) for license text.